Skip to content

 • East-to-west across Fargo, North Dakota

-• Through a dense urban environment
+• Through a dense urban environment with buildings, trees, and city RF interference

-Battery Life and Solar Power Performance
+Battery Life and Solar Performance

 Power performance has been outstanding.

-Using four 18650 cells and a 5.5 W solar panel, the base station has performed flawlessly through this North Dakota winter so far with virtually no power concerns.
-Despite extended overcast conditions and temperatures down to -17°F, battery charge never dropped below ~95%.
+Running four 18650 cells and the 5.5W panel, the base station cruised through this North Dakota winter without a single power issue.
+Through extended overcast conditions and temperatures down to -17°F, battery charge never dropped below ~95%.

 Yeti Wurks internals close-up